History of Sligo: 1641 Rebellion

 Unhappy with the changed power structure, the local Gaelic nobility rose up during the 1641 rebellion, reestablishing the Irish tuath system.
 This was to be the last time that Gaelic culture held sway over the region.

 According to later depositions, a number of Protestant settlers within the town, were committed to the local gaol for their own safety, but were later allegedly massacred by a drunken mob.

-Fighting with Frederick Hamilton who raided the town and burnt the abbey and executed the monks.
-The Parliamentary government built a new stone fort, on or near the site of the old castle, and an earthen star fort, known as the Green fort on the hill north of the town, fortifications were also built at the entrance to Sligo shipping channel on Oyster island, and guarding the route inland through Lough Gill on Church island.
+Frederick Hamilton raided the town, burnt the abbey and executed the monks.
+The Parliamentary government built a new stone fort, on or near the site of the old castle, as well as an earthen star fort known as the Green fort on the hill north of the town.
+Fortifications were also built at the entrance to Sligo shipping channel on Oyster Island, guarding the route inland through Lough Gill on Church island.

 Williamite Wars

 Sligo changed hands five times during the 1688-1691 Jacobite/Williamite wars.
 The town was fortified by the infamous soldier Henry Luttrell.
 The eccentric soldier, Sir Teague O'Regan, was the garrison commander for the Jacobite forces at Sligo.
 Patrick Sarsfield retook the town.

 Notably, the last recorded use of a siege tower, known as a sow, in Britain or Ireland, was at the siege of the stone fort in Sligo during this war.
 It was used to assault the stone fort on Quay St. It was not a success as the hides used to cover the sides were not musket proof.

-Despite the wars, Gaelic culture remained strong in the area, the poem book Leabhar Cloinne Aodha Buidhe was written in Sligo in 1680 for Cormac O’ Neill by the poet Rúairí Ó hUigínn.
+Despite the wars, Gaelic culture remained strong in the area.
+The poem book Leabhar Cloinne Aodha Buidhe was written in Sligo in 1680 for Cormac O’ Neill by the poet Rúairí Ó hUigínn.